 Melbourne – Victoria

-Melbourne is a perfect destination for a babymoon because it’s an interesting city which always has a lot going on.
+Melbourne is a perfect destination for a babymoon because it’s an interesting city that always has a lot going on.
 Also, it’s easy to stay central to many activities so if you are not feeling well or your body isn’t up for being active.
-You can stay in a well located hotel in Melbourne’s CBD and you will never have to go far.
+You can stay in a well-located hotel in Melbourne’s CBD and you will never have to go far.

 Byron Bay – New South Wales

 With its wide sandy beaches, relaxed vibe, and health-conscious attitude, Byron Bay is the perfect babymoon destination.
 From the moment you arrive, Byron Bay soothes the soul.
 There is no need to rush anywhere or do anything (if you don’t want to).
 Just enjoy the warm breezes and crystal blue ocean.

 Choose a hotel near the beach ideal for lazy morning strolls or a hotel in the hinterland to enjoy breakfast overlooking the rain forest canopy.
 During the day, book yourself in for a massage, facial, or one of the many pregnancy packages offered by day spas throughout Byron.
 If you are feeling energetic, take a walk.
 Walk along The Pass or up to the lighthouse for incredible views of the coastline.

 Byron Bay’s boutiques, markets, and galleries are full of inspiration for your new nursery.
 You can easily spend half a day browsing the shops.
 Stop for freshly squeezed juice or a smoothie along the way.
 Eating is fresh and healthy there so you can indulge and boost the nutrients for your growing bump.
 We baby mooned in Byron Bay and loved every moment.
 The town has all the ingredients for an indulgent pre-baby vacation.